 You can do this in two ways.
 Either you can light 8-10 charcoals in the chimney and wait till they become ash and then add those amongst the already lit coals.
 Or you can add the same number of briquettes to the lit coals of the grills.

 The second option is an easy process, but they create a lot of smoke and temperature around the cooking area.

-Remove the Ashes
+- Remove The Ashes

-When it happens, you have to clear the area.
-Because those charcoal ashes will restrict the airflow to enter through the lid and get in touch with the charcoals.
+When it happens, you have to clear the area because those charcoal ashes will restrict the airflow from entering through the lid and getting in touch with the charcoal.

 If you think that your food is not getting the heat that they need to get properly cooked, then a shortcut idea is to remove the distance between the food and the coal.
 However, don’t bring them too close and for a long period.